Sampling theorems for inverse problems on Riemannian manifolds: Convolution on the sphere

 \begin{Proposition} Choose $h\in L^2(S^d)$, set $b_m$ as in~\eqref{eq:1} and assume that

 for some $c,\gamma\ge 0$.
 Fix $\omega\geq 0$ and $\sigma=\omega+\gamma$, then $F$ is a bounded operator from $H^\omega(S^d)$ into $ H^\sigma(S^d)$, with norm bounded by $c$. \end{Proposition}

-The next result shows the existence of a nice discretization family of points.
+The next result shows the existence of a nice discretization family of points for every diffusion polynomial $p\in\mathcal Q_m $, see Eq.~\eqref{diffusion_pol}.
 It is a particular case of Theorems~\ref{MZ polys} and \ref{partition}. \begin{Proposition} Fix $0<\varepsilon<1$ and $m\in\mathbb N$.
 There exists a finite family $\{ x_j\}_{j=1}^{L_m}$ of distinct points of $S^d$ such that

-and $L_m= \lceil C_1 ({\lambda}_m^2)^\frac d2 \rceil\sim m^d$ for some constant $C_1>0$.
+and $L_m= \lceil C_1 ({\lambda}_m^2)^\frac d2 \rceil\asymp m^d$ for some constant $C_1>0$.

 \end{Proposition}

 It is possible to provide an explicit construction of the discretization family $\{ x_j\}_{j=1}^{L_m}$; we describe the case $d=2$ in Section~\ref{sec:an-example-family}.
 The points $\{ x_j\}_{j=1}^{L_m}$ are called a Marcinkiewicz-Zygmund family.
 The map